martinandersson/money-profiling/README.md

 ### Double versus BigDecimal links

 Let me take the moment to give praise to Chronicle Map as the best Java data store of its kind.
 The source code and documentation is absolutely amazing.
-Chronicle Map is a professional-graded solution clearly written by enthusiastic gurus.
+Chronicle Map is clearly written by enthusiastic gurus.

 One of these gurus is [Peter Lawrey] who has authored numerous amount of blog posts about `double`versus `BigDecimal`: